proxmox/proxmox-backup/docs/backup-client.rst

    (access time) property.
 Filesystems are mounted with the ``relatime`` option by default.
 This results in a better performance by only updating the ``atime`` property if the last access has been at least 24 hours ago.
-The downside is, that touching a chunk within these 24 hours will not always update its ``atime`` property.
+The downside is that touching a chunk within these 24 hours will not always update its ``atime`` property.

    Chunks in the grace period will be logged at the end of the garbage